jessek/hashdeep/README.md

-This is md5deep, a set of cross-platform tools to computer hashes, or message digests, for any number of files while optionally recursively digging through the directory structure.
+This is md5deep, a set of cross-platform tools to compute hashes, or message digests, for any number of files while optionally recursively digging through the directory structure.
 It can also take a list of known hashes and display the filenames of input files whose hashes either do or